ElTav/LunchTrain/README.md

 <code> /train start <Destination> <Duration (int, minutes)> </code> Starts a train to <Destination> that leaves in <Duration> mins

 <code> /train join <Destination> </code> Joins a train going to the specified destination

+<code> /train active </code> Reports a list of all the active trains